ankur1508ojha/Bank-Customer-Segmentation-Insights-through-Interactive-Tableau-Dashboards/README.md

 The purpose of this project is to analyze a dummy dataset for an imaginary bank in the United Kingdom.

 **Data Source:**
-The dataset can be found and downloaded from the Super Data Science website under section 6.
-The dataset consists of 4,014 rows that include the attributes of Customer ID, Name, Surname, Gender, Age, Region, Job Classification, Date Joined, and Balance.
+The dataset consists of Customer ID, Trx ID , Name, Surname, Gender, Age, Region, Job Classification, Date Joined, and Balance.
 Job Classification: White collar, Blue collar, and other.
 Date Joined: Customers joined from January to December 2015.
 Balance: Amount of money on the customer's account.